How to build a powerful Confluence AI knowledge base in 2026

 Not anymore.
 While older AI integrations were complex, modern self-serve platforms like eesel AI are designed for ease of use by non-developers.
 You can build a powerful Confluence AI knowledge base in minutes, without requiring coding or extensive engineering support.

-To ensure comprehensive and up-to-date information, your Confluence AI knowledge base should integrate with all your company’s data sources beyond Confluence.
+To ensure comprehensive and up-to-date information, your Confluence AI knowledge base can integrate with all your company's data sources beyond Confluence.
 By connecting to help desks, chat archives, and other wikis, the AI gains a complete view of your collective knowledge.

 Yes, with advanced external AI tools, you have complete control over your Confluence AI knowledge base.
 You can customize its persona, tone, and define specific actions it can take, such as escalating tickets or looking up customer information, to perfectly align with your operational requirements.